 Don't Let Divorce Hurt Your Retirement Plans

 Just as we must constantly stay on top of our finances, we must constantly work to improve our relationships with our significant others.
+A divorce will most likely hurt your retirement plans.

 We must not take our spouses for granted.
 Recognizing effort and respecting each other are keys to a healthy marriage.